tsatn/cse15l-lab-reports/tsatn/week-7-lab-report.md

 ---
 ## Part Two

+a.
 Report how long it took you to make the edit in seconds in both styles, and any difficulties or details that came up in doing so.

   1. using scp: editing the file from the local computer and putting it to the remote server using scp took me 10 minutes.

   2. using ssh: logging into the remote using ssh and editing the file took me 8 minutes.

+b.
 Which of these two styles would you prefer using if you had to work on a program that you were running remotely, and why?

+c.
 What about the project or task might factor into your decision one way or another?
 (If nothing would affect your decision, say so and why!)